-In Fig.~\ref{fig4:spectrum}, we focus on the spectral characteristics of the quasi-continuous masing emission.
-The extended cavity dynamics, shown in Fig.~\ref{fig4:spectrum}a, is measured with the same system parameters as in Fig.~\ref{fig1:setup}c but at half the digitizer sample rate in the heterodyne detection chain.
+The extended cavity dynamics, shown in Fig.~\ref{fig1:setup}d, is measured with the same system parameters as in Fig.~\ref{fig1:setup}c but at half the digitizer sample rate in the heterodyne detection chain.
 The recorded quadratures $I$ and $Q$ of the cavity amplitude are demodulated at an intermediate frequency of $\SI{5}{\mega \hertz}$ detuned from the cavity resonance.
-We extract the emission's linewidth by employing fast Fourier transform (FFT) analysis and Lorentzian profile fitting within the integration window of $\SI{200}{\micro \second}$ (see Fig.~\ref{fig4:spectrum}b).
-Shifting the start of the integration window $t_\text{F}$, we analyze in Fig.~\ref{fig4:spectrum}c how the central frequency of the masing emission drifts over time within $\pm \SI{25}{\kilo \hertz}$.
-The observed linewidth, varying from $\SI{5}{\kilo \hertz}$ to $\SI{20}{\kilo \hertz}$, is two orders of magnitude below the cavity linewidth $\kappa$ and the individual spin linewidth $\gamma_\perp$, highlighting the crucial role of collective enhancement -- an indicative trait of superradiance -- in achieving high coherence.
-We attribute the linewidth variation to the emission frequency drift within the integration window, likely caused by magnetic field fluctuations.
-These fluctuations are three orders of magnitude smaller than the full magnetic field created by the detuning loop.
+We extract the emission's linewidth by employing fast Fourier transform (FFT) analysis and Lorentzian profile fitting within the integration window of $\SI{200}{\micro \second}$ (see Fig.~\ref{fig1:setup}e).
+Shifting the start of the integration window $t_\text{F}$, we analyze in Fig.~\ref{fig1:setup}f how the central frequency of the masing emission drifts over time within $\pm \SI{25}{\kilo \hertz}$.
+The observed linewidth, varying from $\SI{5}{\kilo \hertz}$ to $\SI{20}{\kilo \hertz}$, is two orders of magnitude below the cavity linewidth $\kappa$ and the individual spin linewidth $\gamma_\perp$, highlighting the crucial role of collective enhancement --- an indicative trait of superradiance --- in achieving high coherence.
+We attribute the linewidth variation to the emission frequency drift within the integration window caused by magnetic field oscillations after rapidly switching the detuning loop.
+These oscillations appear on a scale that is three orders of magnitude smaller than the full extent of the loop detuning of roughly $\SI{20}{\mega \hertz}$.

-To investigate the cause of the unexpected revival pulses and quasi-continuous masing, we conducted a set of auxiliary measurements.
-Rapidly detuning the spins right after the initial superradiant decay inhibits the spin system's interaction with the cavity mode, effectively introducing a second hold time.
-Extending this second hold time leads to an increase in the amplitude of the first superradiant pulse afterward, see Fig.~\ref{fig3:secondholdtime}a.
-The amplitude increase has a characteristic timescale of $T = \SI{13.7}{\micro \second}$, as shown in Fig.~\ref{fig3:secondholdtime}b.
-This result suggests that the cavity plays no role in the mechanism driving the pulsed revivals.
-They persist even when the spins are off-resonant with the cavity.
-Over time, this mechanism leads to an increase in spin inversion, which gets converted into cavity photons upon release of the superradiant decay.
-The amplitude decrease over very long times has been discussed previously in Ref. \cite{kersten2023triggered}.